polenta three ways

 For those wanting something less juicy and more pizza-ish, try topping the base with roasted vegetables, olives and cheese (regular, soft sheep’s milk or dairy-free alternative) and bake in a hot oven for 15 – 20 minutes.

 Barbecued polenta squares

 Cook polenta in salted water.
 Once cooked take off the heat and quickly stir through an extra with a robust flavour, like chopped sun dried tomatoes.
 Set in a large oiled baking dish.

-barbecue on a hot grill until crispy on both sides.
+Cut into squares, rectangles, diamonds or triangles and barbecue on a hot grill until crispy on both sides.
 Serve hot.